DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC005-Cloud-Storage.md

 **Updates or modifications** to the principles can be requested initially via the Architecture Community of Interest, and in the future with standard updates and iterations via GitHub.

-## 1. Microsoft Azure Storage
+## 1. Use the Department's standard cloud provider by default

+*Aligning to standard platforms ensures consistent use of services with integration and security built-in*

+### Why
+**The Department's strategic platform for storage is Microsoft Azure**.
+Utilising this platform ensures the Department can:

+* Protectively monitor services/systems
+* Apply centrally managed controls
+* Control costs related to cloud platforms
+* Apply suitable retention policies to satisfy legal and regulatory needs
+* Provide appropriate business continuity and disaster recovery capability

+Use of non-preferred platforms impacts on the Department's ability to achieve these goals and will also drive up costs with duplicated services and data ingress/egress costs

+### How

+* Follow guidance from architecture and operations team
+* Utilise existing and mature services which are already integrated with our security and monitoring systems

+## 2. Utilise appropriate storage services

 *Microsoft Azure is DfE's preferred platform for services and systems.*

 [Microsoft Azure Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction)

-Microsoft have a variety of storage services available.
+Microsoft have a variety of storage services available:

 * Azure Blobs: A massively scalable object store for text and binary data.
 Also includes support for big data analytics through Data Lake Storage Gen2.

 * Azure Files: Managed file shares for cloud or on-premises deployments.

-* Azure Elastic SAN (preview): A fully integrated solution that simplifies deploying, scaling, managing, and configuring a SAN in Azure.
+>**remove as in preview** Azure Elastic SAN (preview): A fully integrated solution that simplifies deploying, scaling, managing, and configuring a SAN in Azure.

-* Azure Queues: A messaging store for reliable messaging between application components.
+> * Azure Queues: A messaging store for reliable messaging between application components. **This isn't really a storage solution**

-* Azure Tables: A NoSQL store for schemaless storage of structured data.
+> **Suggest that we keep DB technologies in a seperate set of guidelines** Azure Tables: A NoSQL store for schemaless storage of structured data.

-* Azure Disks: Block-level storage volumes for Azure VMs.
+>**is the focus for this guideline PaaS or IaaS?
+Think we need to stick with one and cover IaaS separately** * Azure Disks: Block-level storage volumes for Azure VMs.

 ### Azure Blobs